microsponsors/erc-721/README.md

 2. At launch, there will be no reselling to third-parties.
 3. When we do support token sales to third-parties, it needs to be third-parties approved by the minter (Creator) to ensure that Creators' time slots aren't sold to individuals or organizations they do not wish to represent.

-We also plan to Federate the Registry so that other organizations can implement their own rules and logic (think: DAOs, game studios, media orgs, agencies, etc).
+We also plan to Federate the Registry so that other organizations can implement their own rules and logic (think: (think: DAOs, game studios, media orgs, agencies, consulting, freelancing, etc.)).
 More information about the [Proof-of-Content Registry is here](https://github.com/microsponsors/registry-contract).

 ---